roobtj11/Movie_Recommender/README.md

 ***TO DO A FULL RUN OF THE CODE YOUR FIRST INPUT NEEDS TO BE 10***
 ***BEFORE running you must download the following zip and unpack its contents into the same folder that runs the code*** https://drive.google.com/file/d/1htPgX5m9bXW-spmHthC4CgNQ8DCflidY/view?usp=sharing

+you must include
+keras, tensorflow, and Numpy to run this program